MDP modeling for multi-stage stochastic programs: Stochastic dual dynamic programming

 \section{Stochastic dual dynamic programming}

 This section outlines stochastic dual dynamic programming (SDDP), the algorithm that \revision{we use to approximately solve} the models we propose.
 We begin with the basic algorithm, which \revision{extends nested Benders' decomposition to problems with many stages and has been extensively studied (see, for example, the recent review of \cite{fullner2021stochastic}), and which} can handle the formulation of Section~\ref{sec:policy_graphs_math_models}.
-We then \revision{provide new extensions of} that algorithm to cover models with decision-dependent transitions and decision-dependent learning.
+We then \revision{provide new extensions of} that algorithm to cover models with decision-dependent transitions and decision-dependent learning. {We study SDDP algorithms because under convexity assumptions they asymptotically find optimal policies to problems with continuous action and state variables without needing discretization \cite{philpott_convergence_2008}.
+We say \textit{approximately solve} for two reasons.
+Even under convexity, we must terminate the sampling-based algorithms finitely, but more importantly, the extensions we propose introduce non-convexities that violate assumptions required for global convergence.}